-Founded in 2004, Enviva is the world’s largest producer of industrial wood pellets, a renewable and sustainable energy source used by utilities as a low-carbon alternative to coal as a means to produce electricity and heat.
+Founded in 2004, Enviva is the world’s largest producer of sustainable wood pellets, which provide a low-carbon alternative to fossil fuels.

-Enviva owns and operates seven manufacturing plants in five states – Virginia, North Carolina, South Carolina, Florida and Mississippi.
-Enviva is currently constructing an eighth manufacturing plant in Hamlet, North Carolina.
-We export our pellets primarily through deep water marine terminals at the Port of Chesapeake, Virginia, the Port of Wilmington, North Carolina, the Port of Mobile, Alabama and the Port of Panama City, Florida.
+Enviva owns and operates eight manufacturing plants in five states – Virginia, North Carolina, South Carolina, Florida, and Mississippi.
+We export our pellets primarily through deep-water marine terminals at the Port of Chesapeake, Virginia, the Port of Wilmington, North Carolina, the Port of Mobile, Alabama and the Port of Panama City, Florida.

-Enviva employs nearly 700 people and supports many other businesses in the Southeastern United States.
+Enviva employs more than 1,200 people and supports many other businesses in the Southeastern United States.
 Our experience indicates that, for every job created at an Enviva facility, more than two additional domestic jobs are created in the Enviva supply chain.

 Enviva produces pellets with responsible and sustainable practices that keep our forests thriving, healthy and growing.
-We buy only low-grade or leftover wood that would not otherwise be milled into furniture, lumber or other high-value products.
-Enviva is certified to meet the standards of multiple sustainable forestry organizations and is proud that our procurement activities provide an essential market for low-grade wood fiber.
+We buy only low-value or leftover wood that would not otherwise be milled into furniture, lumber or other high-value products.
+Enviva is certified to meet the standards of multiple sustainable forestry organizations and is proud that our procurement activities provide an essential market for low-value wood fiber.

 To learn more about Enviva, please visit www.envivabiomass.com.

 “The coastal forests of Virginia are a precious natural resource, and the Enviva Forest Conservation Fund will play an important role in protecting and conserving them.
 Programs such as the Enviva Forest Conservation Fund help families and other landowners keep these forests as forests for generations to come.
 Both our environment and our communities benefit when private industry develops and supports these types of conservation efforts.”